bowens8/Recipeo/README.md

 exactly like a recipe ingredient would, combining with any of the same ingredient used in actual recipes that week.

+## Baking tab

+A separate **Baking** tab works identically to Recipes — same shared ingredient library, same Cook Mode, same importer, same favorites, same missing-ingredients check — it's just a different bucket.
+Check **"This is a baking recipe"** on a recipe's edit screen to move it there instead of the main Recipes tab (creating from the Baking tab's own "+ New baking recipe" button checks this automatically, and importing from its "📄 Import from text" button tags the result the same way).

 ## Favorites & sorting recipes

 Tap the ♥ on any recipe card to favorite it (turns red) — favorites are yours alone,